captaincole/open-paywall/readme.md

 Add paywall either around your content, as a redirect link, or as a top level object.
 Then viola, you now have premium content!

+## Custom Backend Support -- Or Use Our Backend Templates

+In the /backend directory, you can find a sample backend application that can be easily deployed to your favorite serverless environment (Lambda etc...) to handle transactions.
+We are working on providing a one click service that will launch this backend service preconfigured for you.

 ## Cross Framework Component?
 How Is That Even Possible